Archimedean Survival Processes: Introduction

 \section{Introduction}

 The use of copulas has become commonplace for dependence modelling in finance, insurance, and risk management (see, for example, \citet{CLV2004}, \citet{FV1998}, and \citet{MFE2005}).
-The Archimedean copulas---a subclass of copulas---have received particular attention in the literature for both their tractability and practical convenience.
-An $n$-dimensional Archimedean copula $C:[0,1]^n\rightarrow[0,1]$ can be written as
+From a modelling perspective, one of the attractive features of copulas is that they allow the fitting of one-dimensional marginal distributions to be performed separately from the fitting of cross-sectional dependence.

-where $h$ is the \emph{generator function} of $C$.
+The Archimedean copulas---a subclass of copulas---have received particular attention in the literature for both their tractability and practical convenience (see, for example, \citeauthor{GM1986a} \citep{GM1986b,GM1986a} and \citet[chap.~4]{N1999}).
 We introduce a family of multivariate stochastic processes that we call \emph{Archimedean survival processes} (ASPs).
 ASPs are constructed in such a way that they are naturally linked to Archimedean copulas.
-An ASP is defined over a finite time horizon, and its terminal value has an $\ell_1$-norm symmetric distribution.
+An ASP is defined over a finite time horizon, and its terminal value has a multivariate $\ell_1$-norm symmetric distribution.
 This implies that the terminal value of an ASP has an Archimedean survival copula.
 Indeed, there is a bijection from the class of Archimedean copulas to the class of ASPs.